semji/mockservr/docs/http_mocking.rst

 Mockservr comes with a **Validator inference** feature, which means, if you do not explicitly define which Validator to use, Mockservr will guess it for you.

+Inference transform rules :

+- `string` will be transform in `equal` Validator
+- `number` will be transform in `equal` Validator
+- `boolean` will be transform in `equal` Validator
+- `array` will be transform in `anyOf` Validator
+- `null` will be transform in `object` Validator
+- `object` that is not a validator will be transform in `object` Validator

-`scalar` Validator
+`equal` Validator
 ------------------

-The `scalar` Validator performs an exact match between the expected value and the given one.
+The `equal` Validator performs an exact match between the expected value and the given one.
 This Validator is automatically inferred when the value is a string, a number or a boolean value.

-Some syntactic sugar are also available, to alias the `scalar` Validator and make the definition of the endpoints more clear.
-As such, the types `string`, `number` and `boolean` are all alias to the `scalar` Validator.

 Example
 ^^^^^^^

-For example, you can use the `scalar` Validator to validate the path.
+For example, you can use the `equal` Validator to validate the method.
 All the following definitions are equals:

-Using the `scalar` Validator
+Using the `equal` Validator
 """"""""""""""""""""""""""""

 .. code-block:: yaml